9 Top Podcast Recording Apps [Expert Picks]

 What is the Best Free Podcast Software?

 Some of the recording apps discussed above are entirely free.
-For example, Garageband is ideal for Apple users, and Audacity is compatible with all operating systems.
+For example, GarageBand is ideal for Apple users, and Audacity is compatible with all operating systems.

 Others, like Riverside, Restream, and SquadCast, have a free plan in addition to their paid tiers.